maria2018.nbphotography-0979

 You are not giving yourself permission to be happy.

-As I sat in a session listening to my client tell me for what it seemed a hundredth time that she felt like she was chasing the clock I kept thinking how this is a disturbing tendency of most burnout prone people.
+As I sat in a session listening to my client tell me for what seemed a hundredth time that she felt like she was chasing the clock, I kept thinking how this is a disturbing tendency of most burnout-prone people.
 What is that tendency?
-Postponing rest, fun and self care.
+Postponing rest, fun, and self-care.

-This person said she wanted all of these things BUT first, she had to get “important things” done.
+This person said she wanted all of these things, BUT first, she had to get “important things” done.
 Sounds familiar?
 It sure did to me.
-I did that for the 1st half of my life.
+I did that for the first half of my life.
 I call it the good girl syndrome.
 I had to “prove” to myself (and in my head also prove to others) that I deserved my good.
-And in the process I added more things to my list so I could feel even more impressive.
-But what I was really doing was delaying the reward further more.
+In the process, I added more things to my list so I could feel even more impressive.
+But what I was really doing was delaying the reward further.
 I was making sure I never got there, like the cartoons with the horse chasing the carrot.

-The amount of guilt, blame and industrial-efficiency mindset that comes from this way of thinking is devastating.
+The amount of guilt, blame, and industrial-efficiency mindset that comes from this way of thinking is devastating.
 I know it because it made me a workaholic and people pleaser.
-To date, I am always aware of my “super achiever” tendencies when they want to take over.
+To date, I have always been aware of my “super achiever” tendencies when they want to take over.

-When we do this we forget that we need things other than efficiencies and productivity in our lives and in turn, all the things we do to deserve our good push our wellbeing even further.
+When we do this, we forget that we need things other than efficiency and productivity in our lives, and in turn, all the things we do to deserve our good push our well-being even further.
 It is a vicious cycle.
-Do you have to finish your long and empty to do list before you deserve a break?
+Do you have to finish your long and empty to-do list before you deserve a break?

-Do you have to dot all your “i” and cross your “t” to be able to deserve a wholesome meal, a healthy movement class, a pampering bath and even a loving gesture?
+Do you have to dot all your “i” and cross your “t” to deserve a wholesome meal, a healthy movement class, a pampering bath, and even a loving gesture?

-This question may take a very long time to answer and in my coaching we use action to change the mind instead of trying to think our way into a new way of doing.
+This question may take a very long time to answer, and in my coaching, we use the body and sensations to change.
 Why?
 Because it is easier to act your way into a way of thinking.
 The mind, I remind you, is very slippery.
-But the body, oh the body is fantastic!
+But the body, oh, the body is fantastic!
 It is your biggest ally, your most transparent source of information and feedback.

 Your mind doesn’t know what the body is telling you.
-It always tries to interpret and make stories around the clear message.
-And those stories are stained with past memories, limited believes and much more.
+It tries to interpret and make stories, but those stories are impressed with past memories, limited beliefs, and much more.

-The body always knows first, it is noble and innocent.
+The body always knows first that it is noble and innocent.
 It just tells you like it is.
 It is a wonderful communicator.

 Listen to the body and what it is telling you…